syler11/MS3-ProGroup-App/README.md

 -	User Story 5.3: Delete Profile - As an admin user I can delete a profile by confirming I want to delete
 -	User Story 5.4: View Profile - As an admin user I can see all the existing Profiles by navigating to the Profiles page

-### Feature Six Users
+### Feature Six Users (admin users only)
 #### Description Feature Six
-- Users can add user to the database by entering all the mandatory fields and clicking the add user button.
+- Admin users can add user to the database by entering all the mandatory fields and clicking the add user button.
-- Users can edit existing reservations by clicking the edit (pen & envelope) icon.
+- Admin users can edit existing reservations by clicking the edit (pen & envelope) icon.
-- Users can delete existing user by clicking the delete (trash can) icon.
+- Admin users can delete existing user by clicking the delete (trash can) icon.
-- Users can check existing users by navigating to the users page
+- Admin users can check existing users by navigating to the users page

 #### Add User Desktop
 ![Add User desktop](progroup/static/pictures/testing/add_user_desktop.png)